chriscrowe/docker-pihole-unbound/one-container/README.md

 ### Using Portainer stacks?

+> 2022-3-11: I'm being told the advice below is not longer true in Portainer.
+If you're using Portainer, try it without removing the volumes declaration and see if it works.

 Portainer stacks are a little weird and don't want you to declare your named volumes, so remove this block from the top of the `docker-compose.yaml` file before copy/pasting into Portainer's stack editor:

 ```yaml